Envi OData Examples

 }

-SetAuthHeader method returns a Boolean value that will be not omitted but awaited.
+method returns a Boolean value that will be not omitted but awaited.
 And, the following method performs actually the call itself.

 private static async Task<ODataListResponse> GetInventoryList()